 I’ve chosen to teach this particular border because of its similarity to the 3-rod wale, which we have learned and applied throughout the making of this basket.
 Though some other basket finishing techniques are easier to understand, I think this border is a better place to start from for beginners.
 It is a type of rod border, and rod borders are the most commonly used type of borders in willow basketry.
 In reed basket making, trac borders are a lot more common, and rod borders are not as important to know.

 Just as this entire course is an introduction to willow basket weaving, this border can be viewed as an introduction to rod borders.
-A comprehensive and in-depth tutorial about rod borders is available in my Basket Borders online course.
+A comprehensive and in-depth tutorial about rod borders is available in my Free online Basket Borders course.
 Be sure to watch that once you have made a couple of baskets.